-Period Rotational pre- grazing height (cm) Continuous graz- ing height (cm)
+Period Rotational Pre-Grazing Height (cm) Rotational Post-Grazing Height (cm) Continuous Grazing Height (cm)

-Turnout-May 10-12 5-6 5-6
+Turnout to May 10-12 cm 5-6 cm 5-6 cm

-June-July 10-14 6-7 6-7
+June to July 10-14 cm 6-7 cm 6-7 cm

-August- September 10-15 7-8 7-8
+August to September 10-15 cm 7-8 cm 7-8 cm

-Finishing cattle on grass
+Finishing Cattle on Grass

 Later maturing and continental breeds can be difficult to finish on grass and may require supplementary feeding especially during late summer and early autumn for animals to reach target weights and fat cover.
-Heifers and earlier maturing native breeds are more suitable for finishing on grass and forages based systems.
+Heifers and earlier maturing native breeds are more suitable for finishing on grass and forage based systems.

-When feeding concentrates, which is recommended for grazing animals near finishing, 0.5kg of concentrate per 100kg of liveweight is advised.
+When feeding concentrates, which is recommended for grazing animals near finishing, 0.5kg of concentrates per 100kg of liveweight is advised.
 For example, a 500kg animal would require 2.5kg/head per day.
-If grass quality and supply is poor, a higher feeding rate may be advised in order to reach target growth weights and finishing target weights.
+If grass quality and supply is poor, a higher feeding rate may be advised in order to reach target growth weights and finish quality.